If we don’t win, you don’t pay.

 - Altitude Concerns: Nine out of ten incidents occurred above 400 feet, raising concerns about drones flying in restricted airspace while delivering food or packages.

-- Involvement of Multi-Engine Aircraft: One-third of all Close Encounter incidents involved multi-engine aircraft, indicating the potential risks drones pose to larger manned aircraft.
+- Involvement of Multi-Engine Aircraft: One-third of all Close Encounter incidents involved multi-engine aircraft, indicating the potential risks drones pose to larger human-crewed aircraft.

-- Near-Misses: There were 24 incidents where drones came within 50 feet of a manned aircraft, and in 11 cases, the manned aircraft had to make maneuvers to avoid collisions sustained with drones.
+- Near-Misses: There were 24 incidents in which drones came within 50 feet of a manned aircraft, and in 11 cases, the manned aircraft had to make maneuvers to avoid collisions with drones.

-These statistics underscore the importance of robust regulations and safety measures to address the increasing use of drones and mitigate how they can interfere with manned aviation and public safety in towns for decades to come.
+These statistics underscore the importance of robust regulations and safety measures to address the increasing use of drones and mitigate their potential interference with manned aviation and public safety in towns for decades to come.

 Statistics in Cities

 As you may now recognize, the risk of a drone accident keeps rising.
-You’re not alone if a noisy drone fell on you or snapped your photo without permission.
+If a noisy drone fell on you or snapped your photo without permission, you’re not alone.

 The data shows the number of close encounters and sightings of drones in various cities: